Olamide

+In November 2023, he received his first nomination at the 66th Annual Grammy Award for the song "Amapiano" alongside his signee Asake making him the first and only Nigeria/Africa rapper nominated in the history of the prestigious award.
+In 2025, Billboard magazine listed Olamide as one of its Global Power Players.

 Early life and musical beginnings

-Olamide Gbenga Adedeji was born in Bariga, Lagos State, on 15 March 1989.
-He is the second of three children of Pa Adedeji and his second wife, Ronke Osisanya Adedeji.
-Olamide has two siblings, TemmyGold and Eniola Olamilekan (who is also known as DJ Enimoney).
+Olamidé Gbenga Adedeji was born in Bariga, Lagos State, on 15 March 1989.
+He is the second of Pa Adedeji's three children with Ronke Osisanya Adedeji, his second wife.
+TemmyGold and Eniola Olamilekan (also known as DJ Enimoney) are Olamide's two siblings.

-Olamide started his career when he released the debut single, "Eni Duro," in 2010.
+Olamide started his career when he released the debut single, "Eni Duro", in 2010.
 In the same year, he performed at The Hip Hop World Awards.
 He studied mass communication at Tai Solarin University but dropped out due to financial problems.